dabeschte/DeltaCNN/readme.md

 The CNNs used in the paper can be found here `HRNet (TBA)`, `EfficientDet (TBA)`.

-## 3) Using DeltaCNN in your project
+## 3 Using DeltaCNN in your project

 Using DeltaCNN in your CNN project should in most cases be as easy as replacing all layers in the CNN with the DeltaCNN equivalent and adding a dense-to-sparse (DCSparsify()) layer at the beginning and a sparse-to-dense (DCDensify()) layer at the end.
-However, some things need to be considered when replacing the layers:
+However, some things need to be considered when replacing the layers.

-- **Nonlinear layers need unique instances for every location they are used in the model.**
+### 3.1 Replacing Layers

-  DeltaCNN caches input/output feature maps in each non-linear layer - create a single object for every use in the model.
+  Nonlinear layers need unique instances for every location they are used in the model as they cache input/output feature maps at the current stage.
+To be safe, create a unique instance for every use of a layer in the model.
 For example, this toy model can be converted as follows.

 ```python
 ####### PyTorch